mostofthings/mexico-climate-geojson/README.md

 # mexico-climate-geojson

-geojson format of the climate regions of Mexico
+geojson format map layer of the climate regions of Mexico